 - Assist PADI Course Directors in conducting instructor-level continuing education.

 At a glance, compare what you can teach when you continue your professional diver education.

 The Scuba Gear You Use

-You use all the basic scuba equipment and some scuba accessories such as a dive slate, dive knife, compass, dive watch, etc. It is highly recommended that you own
+You use all the basic scuba equipment and some scuba accessories such as a dive slate, dive knife, compass, dive watch, etc. It is highly recommended that

 all of your own scuba equipment, as familiarity with personal gear improves general scuba diving skills.
 You can find most everything at your local dive shop